joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7038344/2026/02/11/mitchell-marsh-australia-injury/

 **Three burning Phillies questions as spring training opens**\
-`There won’t be steep competition for many spots, but there's still plenty to talk about with this roster. `\
+`There won’t be steep competition for many spots, but there's still plenty to talk about with Philadelphia's roster. `\
 https://nytimes.com/athletic/7037842/2026/02/11/phillies-questions-spring-training/

 **Here’s what to know.**\